payday-restoration/restoration-mod/README.md

 Rex: Asset contributions and level design.

-Fuglore: Doing all the crazy AI and tactic changes, contributions to the original Grenade Launcher NPC base.
+Fuglore: AI and tactic changes, contributions to the original Grenade Launcher NPC base.

-Ravicale: Major contributions to player side code and balance.
+Ravicale: Major contributions to code and balance.

 Teacyn: Writing the overhaul steam guide and providing valuable feedback to overhaul development.
 Creation of multiple alternate heist environments.